pivotal-cf/pivnet-resource/README.md

   Generally similar to, but not the same as, `product_name`.
 For example, a `product_name` might be `pivotal-diego-pcf` (lower-case) but the `s3_filepath_prefix` could be `Pivotal-Diego-PCF`.

+* `version_file`: *Required.* File containing the version string.
+  Will be read to determine the new release version.

+* `release_type_file`: *Required.* File containing the release type.
+  Will be read to determine the release type.
+Valid types are:
+  - All-In-One
+  - Major Release
+  - Minor Release
+  - Service Release
+  - Maintenance Release
+  - Security Release

+* `release_date_file`: *Optional.* File containing the release date.
+  If it is not present, the release date will be set to the current date.

+* `eula_slug_file`: *Required.* File containing the eula slug e.g. `pivotal_software_eula`

 ## Developing